UPPMAX/uppmax4DL/docs/tensorboard.md

 ### Solution 2: Using ThinLic

 - Launch a web browser on ThinLinc.
-- Visit `http://s???.uppmax.uu.se:6006`.
+- Visit `http://s???.uppmax.uu.se:6006` or `localhost:6006`.
 Update the port and the snowy node as needed.

 ## Where to go from here?
 Have a look at this getting started tutorial from TensorFlow: <https://www.tensorflow.org/tensorboard/get_started>.